jstricklin/DWD_InfiniteScroll/README.md

 Acceptance Criteria:

 1. Cards are spawned and sorted at runtime by the CardManager.
-2. Blank cards are spawned and pooled to a decksize of 52 and can be populated when needed.
+2. Blank cards are spawned at the the start of PlayMode and repopulated with card data as they are recycled back into the scroll view.
 3. Only 4 cards are visible at a time - this variable can be changed in the CardManager before entering PlayMode.
-4. Card view can be scrolled infinitely either direction, with spawned cards being repositioned and reordered in its sibling hierarchy in order to be re-used
+4. Card view can be scrolled infinitely either direction, with spawned cards being repopulated, repositioned and reordered in its sibling hierarchy in order to be recycled.
+5. Bonus Sock Pair Probability Simulator included!
+Press 'spacebar' during runtime to execute, and select the "Probability" game object to update parameters.